gkaf89/NCC-Trainings/docs/events/scynergy_2026.md

     end='<!--SCynergy_intro_end-->'
 %}

-The following sessions were presented in 2026 from SuperComputing Luxembourg, the National Competence Center.
+The following sessions were presented in 2026 by the University of Luxembourg and the National Competence Center.

 ### An introduction to HPC: Basic concepts and techniques